-We care about human performance.
-We care about your performance and your potential.
-In order to maximize your potential you need to train intensely and smartly.
+We care about health and human performance.
+We care about your health, your performance and your potential.
+In order to maximize your health and potential you need to train intensely and smartly.
 To do this safely and efficiently, we follow very basic rules.

 Our first rule is to do no harm.
 Our programming will be constantly varied, but not random.
 We want you to grow as an athlete, without injury.
 Overuse injuries can be common in the workplace, the gym, and in sports.
 We can help prevent these injuries through proper scaling and frequent communication with our trainers